trinsic-id/agent-framework/docs/xamarin-mobile.md

 To setup Indy on iOS you need to add the native libindy references and dependencies.
 The process is described in detail at the official Xamarin documentation [Native References in iOS, Mac, and Bindings Projects](https://docs.microsoft.com/en-us/xamarin/cross-platform/macios/native-references).

-Below are few additional things that are not covered by the documentation that are Indy specific.
+Below are a few additional things that are not covered by the documentation that are Indy specific.

 In order to enable the Indy SDK package to recognize the `DllImport` calls to the native static libraries, we need to include them in our solution.